zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Luis: Is that why there are surveillance cameras an d security guards everywhere?

 Thelma: That’s right.
-We’re losing too much money t o shoplifters, and I’m finally doing something about it.
+We’re losing too much money to shoplifters, and I’m finally doing something about it.
 From now on, it’s zero to lerance.
 I don’t care if they’re petty thieves or kleptomaniacs.
 I’m rooting out eve ry instance of shoplifting and prosecuting to the full extent of the law.

 Luis: What are all these cases for?